-Investing in micro-cap and small-cap managers can allow family offices to make co-investments or work with the manager to acquire sizable corporate stakes, thus allowing for more substantial influence on corporate governance and strategy.
+Micro-cap and small-cap managers can allow family offices to make co-investments or work with the manager to acquire sizable corporate stakes, thus allowing for more substantial influence on corporate governance and strategy.

-Small-Cap and Micro-Cap Emerging Managers: Seeking Alpha in Inefficient Markets
+Small-Cap And Micro-Cap Emerging Managers: Seeking Alpha In Inefficient Markets

 Long-Term Horizon and Patient Capital